matspina/screen-play-wright/README.md

 npm run test:docker
 ```

-Once you are inside the container, you can run the tests with the same commands as described above, such as `npm test` or including any parameter as needed.
+All the parameters described above are available in the same way.

 Note: Baseline snapshots for visual regression must be taken and saved using the docker container, once it will be more consistent when running the tests across all OS/Platforms.
 Baseline images created outside the docker container won't be tracked by Git.